kexiZeroing/kexiZeroing.github.io/src/blog/react-18-suspense-transition.md

 })
 ```

-If we didn't use `useDeferredValue`, the expensive computation ("List" component here) would run on every keystroke, which could lead to performance issues.
-By deferring the update of the text value, we ensure that the expensive computation only runs when the text value has stabilized.

 ## Suspense on the server
 Suspense allows you to render a fallback component while a component is waiting for some asynchronous operations.
 With React 18, Suspense can be used on the server.